brianzinn/react-babylonjs/README.md

         var camera = new ArcRotateCamera("Camera", 0, 1.05, 280, Vector3.Zero(), scene)
         camera.attachControl(canvas)

-        // if you want to use a shader, pass in the directory to the component. var shader = new BABYLON.ShaderMaterial("gradient", scene, "gradient", {})
+        // if you want to set the shader directory, use the "shadersRepository" prop. var shader = new BABYLON.ShaderMaterial("gradient", scene, "gradient", {})

+        // TODO: setup your scene here
         engine.runRenderLoop(() => {
             if (scene) {
                 scene.render();